-ROCK CREEK / TOM'S PLACE - Famous for the beautiful Little Lakes Valley hiking trail, fall colors, and home-made pie.
+ROCK CREEK / TOM'S PLACE - With beautiful Little Lakes Valley hiking trail, fall colors, and winter "Adventure Dining" at Rock Creek Lodge - complete with snowmobile taxi - Rock Creek Canyon is magical all four seasons.

-TOPAZ - Home to Topaz Lake, which boasts a nine month fishing season (and big cash derby!), and a Nevada casino.
+TOPAZ - At the northern tip of the county, Topaz Lake boasts a nine month fishing season, a big cash derby and a Nevada casino.

-WALKER AND COLEVILLE - Ranch towns in the northern part of Mono County, Walker and Coleville host California's only ATV/UTV Jamboree!
+WALKER AND COLEVILLE - Ranch towns in the northern part of Mono County, Walker and Coleville host California's only ATV/UTV Jamboree every September!